manarelbagoury/ImageFilter/README.md

 # ImageFilter

-a C# program that removes noise in images using two filters:  Alpha-Trim Filter using Counting sort and selecting Kth smallest/largest element algorithms, and Adaptive Median Filter using Counting sort and Quicksort algorithms.
+a C# program that removes noise in images using two filters:  Alpha-Trim Filter and Adaptive Median Filter.

 ### Noise removal in Image processing using:
 Alpha-Trim Filter
  - Using Counting sort
  - Using Select Kth smallest/largest element

-Adaptive Med Filter
+Adaptive Median Filter
  - Using Counting sort
  - Using Quick sort